 ALGEBRA IS A WRITTEN SKILL.
 That implies that the writer solves a problem clearly, efficiently, with the least amount of writing.
 Like any skill—driving a car, baking cookies, playing the guitar—it requires practice.
 Written practice.
 That said, let us begin.

 The first thing to note is that in algebra we use letters as well as numbers.
-But the letters represent numbers.
+But the letters stand for numbers.
 We imitate the rules of arithmetic with letters, because we mean that the rule will be true for any numbers.

-Here, for example, is the rule for adding fractions:
+Here, for example, is the algebraic rule for adding fractions:

-The letters a and b mean The numbers that are in the numerators.
-The letter c means The number that is in the denominator.
+The letters a and b mean: the numbers that are in the numerators.
+The letter c means: the number in the denominator.
 The rule means:

 "Whatever those numbers are, add the numerators

-(The symbols for numbers, after all, are nothing but written marks.
-And so are letters As the student will see, algebra depends only on the patterns that the symbols take.
+The symbols for numbers, after all—1, 2, 3— are nothing but written marks.
+And so are letters.
+As the student will see, algebra depends on the forms that the symbols take.
 What you see above is called the formal rule for adding fractions.